ckarageorgkaneen/mouse2afc/User-Guide.md

 For detailed intructions how everything works at the [PyBpod Website](https://pybpod.readthedocs.io/en/v1.8.1/getting-started/basic-usage.html).
 There are many features PyBpod has but we will not be using them.
 This doc will have the basics on how to get the protocol up and running.

-2. In the top left corner, select `New`
+2. In the upper left corner, select `New`
 ![image](https://github.com/HenryJFlynn/mouse2afc/assets/130571023/b9db7442-3b70-4379-811c-b6fbd115b53c)

 You will see in the `Projects` tab, it has been populated with this: